 If resources are poorly allocated or mismanaged, then it invariably leads to the failure of the project.
-While this holds true in single-project environments, the impact is significantly high in multiple-project environments.
+While this holds in single-project environments, the impact is significantly high in multiple-project environments.

-Here, in today’s post, we take a look at the problems and issues that crop up when resources are shared among simultaneous projects and discuss the ways to overcome these issues.
+Here we take a look at the problems and issues that crop up when resources are shared among simultaneous projects and discuss the ways to overcome these issues.

 Limited Resources: Gone are the days when businesses had sufficient resources to staff every single project fully.
 With increasing competition and hectic deadlines, today all employees must multi-task.
 For instance, if you have ten concurrent projects in your business, then it's highly likely that resources are shared across these projects.
 This means, your employees work on multiple projects and must multi-task.

-Overlaps and Conflicts: Scheduling resources across projects pose a different set of problems, as you have the same team members on different teams, and monitored by more than one project manager.
+Overlaps and Conflicts: Scheduling resources across projects pose a different set of problems, as you have the same team members on different teams, and are monitored by more than one project manager.
 It becomes all the more complicated when project priorities overlap.
-This not only causes resource allocation conflict but also impacts the quality of the output and project delivery schedules.
+This not only causes resource management and allocation conflict but also impacts the quality of the output and project delivery schedules.

 Stress and Burnout: When there is a constant tug-of-war among teams for resources, it could cause your best (in-demand) resources to feel stressed and burned out.

-Switching Resources Between Projects: As the head of resource allocation, you have to constantly switch resources from one project to another, without impacting project schedules and over or under-allocating resources.
+Switching Resources Between Projects: As the head of the resource allocation, you have to constantly switch resources from one project to another, without impacting project schedules and over or under-allocating resources.
 It’s no mean task.

 In this post; we share with you the top tips and methodologies for successfully allocating resources: